bluelopes/TNI-NDR-2311311332/README.md

 Additionally, this project also include fundamental datas for the invertors to further improve their decision for investing into this stock

-### Libraries that were included in this project are at the top part in the file named main.py
+### Libraries that were included in this project are at the top part of the file named main.py